MarkLaVenia/rockr/README.md

         `pymetal`: `rmetal`, if you will.
-I’d venture that those interested in using a `rockr` package would appreciate having a `rmetal` functionality that is easily available–either for manifest purposes of just for kicks.
+I’d venture that those interested in using a `rockr` package would appreciate having a `rmetal` functionality that is easily available–either for manifest purposes or just for kicks.

-  - There are a number of us in the academic/research world who at one time played in or current do play in bands that are in the registries of [Metal Archives](https://www.metal-archives.com/).
+  - There are a number of us in the academic/research world who at one time played in or currently do play in bands that are in the registries of [Metal Archives](https://www.metal-archives.com/).
 It has been half-joked that it would be great if someone could figure out how to link metal-archives with [ORCID](https://orcid.org/), to